eclipse-che/che/CONTRIBUTING.md

 $ chectl workspace:start -f https://raw.githubusercontent.com/eclipse/che-dashboard/master/devfile.yaml
 ```

-At workspace start, Che will clone Che source code (including the dashboard)

 #### Step 2: Build

 In this section we are going to build the dashboard project.